AhmadAL-Quraan/audio-downloader-script/README.md

 - Prerequisites

-    yt-dlp: Ensure that yt-dlp is installed on your system.
-You can install it using pip:
+    - yt-dlp: Ensure that yt-dlp is installed on your system.
+If you are on debian linux You can install it using sudo apt-get:

-    bash
+    ```bash

-    pip install yt-dlp
+     sudo apt-get install yt-dlp
+    ```

-    Bash: This script is intended to be run in a Bash shell environment.
+   - Bash: This script is intended to be run in a Bash shell environment.

-Usage
+  * Usage

     Clone or Download the Script: Ensure you have the script file (download_audio.sh) on your local machine.